International Summer Course

 Tuesday 16th June

-Sanquhar Castle, the Tolbooth Museum, St Bride’s Church: The History of Robert the Bruce, the Crichton family of the Renaissance, Mary Queen of Scots and King James VI of Scotland. (free admission)
+Sanquhar Castle, the Tolbooth Museum, St Bride’s Church: The History of Robert the Bruce, the Crichton family of the Renaissance, Mary Queen of Scots and King James VI of Scotland (free admission).

-Dancing at the Community Centre
+At the Community Centre

 Wednesday 17th June

-Robert Burns House (free admission) https://www.visitscotland.com/info/see-do/robert-burns-house-p250471
+Robert Burns House (free admission)

-Robert Burns Centre (free admission) https://www.visitscotland.com/info/see-do/robert-burns-centre-p251171
+Robert Burns Centre (free admission)

-Ellisland Farm (admission cost £2.50) https://www.ellislandfarm.co.uk
+Ellisland Farm (admission cost £2.50)

 13:00 return to Sanquhar

-14:00 – 18:00 HISTORICAL DANCE : Dance of 17th & 18th century
+14:00–18:00 Historical Dance – Dance of 17th & 18th century

 Thursday 18th June